 Permits

-Building permits are required for new buildings and structures, as well as demolition, relocation and replacement of existing buildings and structures.
+Building permits are mandatory for new constructions or structures, demolition, as well as the relocation or replacement of an existing structure or building.

-Building permits are essential for protecting property owners and the community by ensuring that new developments are safe and comply with local by-laws and regulations and the National Building Code of Canada.
+Building permits are essential for the protection of the owner as well as the community by ensuring that new developments are safe in accordance with regulations, local bylaws, and the National Building Code.

-Contact us to discuss how to proceed and/or make an appointment with one of our inspectors.
+You can simply contact us to discuss the next steps or to schedule an appointment with one of our inspectors.

-Note that all fees collected by the planning department are returned in full to the community in which the permit is issued.
+It is important to note that all fees collected by the planning service during the issuance of permits are fully returned to the community in which the permit is issued.

-Begin the process by filling out this Building Permit Application Form
+Start the process by filling out this application form for a construction permit.

-The onus is on the permit holder to inform the building inspector when they are ready for the required inspections.
+The permit holder is responsible for informing the building inspector when they are ready for the required inspections.

-• Required 48 hours prior to filling a foundation
+• Required 48 hours before the foundation filling

 • Anchor bolts